lcolladotor/lcolladotorsource/content/publication/poster2020bioc/index.md

 publication_short = ""

 # Abstract.
-abstract = "Poster on the spatialLIBD project for BioC2020."
+abstract = "Poster on the HumanPilot project for BioC2020 using spatialLIBD."

 # Summary.
 An optional shortened abstract.
 summary = ""